Author: callinj Name: Joe Callin Title: Sr. Salesforce Developer Email: joe@jcallin.dev

 Platform Impact Assessed

-• New or changed custom objects, fields, validation rules, flows, and
+• New or changed custom objects, fields, validation rules, flows, and record types are identified.

-• Required metadata changes are listed: permission sets, page layouts,
+• Required metadata changes are listed: permission sets, page layouts, record type assignments, custom labels, and custom metadata types.

-• Integration touchpoints are documented: external systems, endpoints,
+• Integration touchpoints are documented: external systems, endpoints, authentication methods, and expected payloads.

-• Estimated data volumes are noted so the team can factor scale into
+• Estimated data volumes are noted so the team can factor scale into the estimate.

 Environment Ready